veronicaeyo/Survival-of-a-Patient/README.md

 ## Data Preprocessing
 Preprocessing work done on the data included:

-1.Outlier removal
+1. Outlier removal

-2.Label and one hot encoding
+2. Label and one hot encoding for categorical data

-3.Handling of missing data by median imputation
+3. Handling of missing data by median imputation

-4.Replacing missing values  with a hard coded values like zero (eg 1 for yes, 0 for none)
+4. Replacing missing values  with a hard coded values like zero (eg 1 for yes, 0 for none)

 ## Models